 You can also dial-down the feature if you want to hear more around you – a feature called Transparency – which allows you to hear people talking, given the frequency cut-off.
 This is all controlled via a squeeze of the AirPods Pro, via your iPhone volume control settings, or using the Apple Watch.

-We've used them on the London Underground, the train, by the sea side and on a plane, and in all cases the Pro earbuds cut out the majority of the noise.
+We've used them on the London Underground, the train, by the sea side, cutting the grass, and on a plane, and in all cases the Pro earbuds cut out the majority of the noise.
 Classical music fans will no doubt love the Pros, as will those that want to really immerse themselves in the music.

 Another interesting side effect is wearing the AirPods Pro while talking.
 Because of the microphones both internally and externally that are trying to cancel the noise, your own voice is amplified when in Transparency mode.
 The best way to describe it is akin to speaking into a microphone while wearing headphones to hear yourself.
 You don't get that experience when you're on a call with ANC on, although the silence is somewhat alien if you're used to hearing lots of noise around you all the time when on a call, and if the environment you are in is loud, we've found your voice is cancelled out, according to the person at the other end.
 Our advice is not to use ANC when talking to people on the phone.

 - 5 hours battery life / 4.5 hours with ANC enabled